adgellida/debianpackages/ReadMe.md

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu, Ubuntu Kylin, Edubuntu...

 Designed for 8.0 (Jessie).
+It gets vivid ppas.

 Instructions
 =============================================